rdfa/rdfa-website/README.markdown

     bundle exec shotgun

 This will create an instance, usually running on port 9393.
 If you access as [http://localhost:9393/test-suite/](http://localhost:9393/test-suite/), it will re-write test URIs to http://rdfa.info/test-suite/ so that processors can see any tests that are already uploaded.
 If you want to run with a local endpoint, run with something else such as [http://127.0.0.1:9393/test-suite/](http://127.0.0.1:9393/test-suite/), which will inhibit the URI rewriting.
+Note that you might have to create config.ru manually, you can just copy the existing config.ru.sample.

 ### Command line runner